bookshelfdave/erln8/README.md

 ## What is it?

 erln8 (erl-in-ate) allows you to compile and manage multiple versions of Erlang from source.
-Instead of downloading individual source packages, it downloads the Github OTP mirror so you are essentially downloading any available version to compile :-) Additionaly, you'll be able to add your own repos to support custom OTP patches etc.
+Instead of downloading individual source packages, it downloads the Github OTP mirror so you are essentially downloading all available versions at once  :-) Additionaly, you'll be able to add your own repos to support custom OTP patches etc.

 The cool thing about erln8 is that you only need to add it to your PATH to use it.
 No funny environment tweaking ;-) It works by reading an `erln8.config` config file out of the current directory, or by searching up the directory tree until it finds one.
 All the magic happens with the [execv](http://linux.die.net/man/3/execv) call, which has been around since the 70's.
 The erln8 process is *replaced* with erl, erlc, etc. Yay Unix!